Java licensing

 Can I negotiate discounts on the new Java 17 subscription model?

-Oracle might offer discounts based on factors like long-term commitments or volume purchases.
+Oracle may offer discounts based on factors such as long-term commitments or volume purchases.
 It is advisable to negotiate these terms early, especially if you expect significant or growing usage.

 How does the Java 17 licensing model impact small businesses?

 The subscription model introduces new costs for small businesses that rely on perpetual licenses.
-However, Oracle may offer tailored pricing or discounts for smaller organizations, so it is important to explore these options.
+However, Oracle may offer tailored pricing or discounts for smaller organizations; therefore, it is essential to explore these options.

 Is there any flexibility in the Java 17 subscription model?